burenk0v/eiksy/README.md

 Go provides:

-- excellent networking capabilities
+- efficient concurrency
-- strong concurrency primitives
+- strong networking capabilities
 - a small runtime footprint
 - cross-platform support
-- easy distribution as a native binary
+- simple distribution as a native binary
 - a mature ecosystem for infrastructure tooling

 Wails

-Wails makes it possible to combine:
+Wails combines:

 - a native Go backend
 - a modern web-based UI
 - desktop application capabilities

-This combination allows opsy to keep infrastructure logic in Go while maintaining a flexible user interface.
+This allows opsy to keep infrastructure logic in Go while maintaining a flexible and modern user interface.

 ---

 Development philosophy

-opsy is developed using a pragmatic, AI-assisted approach.
+opsy is developed using an AI-assisted development workflow, including GitHub Copilot.

-AI tools are used as development accelerators, while architecture, security decisions, testing, and final implementation remain under human control.
+AI tools are used to accelerate implementation, exploration and refactoring.

-The project follows a vibe-coding style:
+Architecture, security decisions, testing and final engineering decisions remain under human control.

-«Rapid iteration, pragmatic decisions, continuous refinement.»
+The project follows a pragmatic vibe-coding approach:

-The goal is not to pretend that AI can replace engineering.
+«Rapid iteration.
+Pragmatic decisions.
+Continuous refinement.»

-The goal is to use AI to increase development speed while keeping engineering responsibility where it belongs.
+AI is a development tool — not a substitute for engineering, testing or security review.

 ---

 Contributing

-Contributions, bug reports, ideas, and security improvements are welcome.
+Contributions, bug reports, ideas and security improvements are welcome.

 Before opening a pull request:

 - keep changes focused;
 - avoid committing secrets;
 - add or update tests where appropriate;
-- keep the architecture consistent with the existing project;
+- follow the existing project architecture;
 - document significant behavior changes.

-For security vulnerabilities, please follow "SECURITY.md" instead of opening a public issue.
+For security vulnerabilities, please follow ""SECURITY.md"" (./SECURITY.md) instead of opening a public issue.

 ---

 Support

-If you find opsy useful and want to support its development, you can find donation information in "SUPPORT.md".
+If you find opsy useful and want to support its development, see ""SUPPORT.md"" (./SUPPORT.md).

 ---